nshki/nshki.com/jekyll-version/_posts/2019-04-20-testing-is-for-all-of-us.md

 title: Testing is For All of Us
 date: 2019-04-20
 permalink: /testing-is-for-all-of-us/
-summary: My thoughts on why I think automated testing is a crucial part of any software team.
+description: My thoughts on why I think automated testing is a crucial part of any software team.
 ---

 If you're a software engineer, regardless of if you studied CS in college, learned programming through the Internet, or went through a bootcamp, you've heard it time and time again.